GbookingLTD/corev2-schemata/README.md

 npm install
 ````

-For generate of code you need install `quicktype` globally:
+For generate of code you need to install `quicktype` globally:

 ````
 npm install -g quicktype